Realtime API

 ## API Reference

-Classmethod that connects to the realtime transformation service.
+Connects to the realtime transformation service.
+Returns a connected `RealtimeClient`.

 **Parameters:**

-* `on_remote_stream: Callable[[MediaStreamTrack], None]` - Callback for transformed video
+* `on_remote_stream: Callable[[rtc.RemoteVideoTrack], None]` — callback for the transformed track

 Replaces the entire session state atomically.
-Fields not included in the input are cleared (async method).
+Fields not included are cleared.

 **Parameters:**